khulnasoft/spidery/README.md

   "data": [
     {
       "url": "https://khulnasoft.com",
-      "title": "Khulnasoft | AI for CX and Sales", "description": "AI for CX and Sales"
+      "title": "Mendable | AI for CX and Sales", "description": "AI for CX and Sales"
     }
   ]